gnarledbranches/ea-2021-final-project-fire-histories-for-hydrologic-modeling/README.md

 * gdal-nitrogen.ipynb
     * Using GDAL library, the notebook is only used for data processing/clipping and writing new raster files which are smaller and easier to download.
 The notebook also plots a map of the nitrogen chemical signatures within the boundary.
 The geotif files in this notebook are processed as numpy arrays.

+*Note 1: No helper scripts are currently required for this repository.
+*Note 2: The repository as of 5/19/2021 contains notebooks for chemical layer processing only.
+Additional steps in the workflow will be completed through Summer 2021, and additional notebooks will be added as they are written to combine and analyze the data.
+The readme file will be updated accordingly to reflect changes to the repositoryw ith time.